Marksmen Energy Inc. Provides Update on the Filing of its 2024 Annual Financial Statements and Q1 Interim Financial Statements

 This news release contains statements and information that may constitute "forward-looking information" within the meaning of applicable securities legislation, including statements identified by the use of words such as "will", "expects", "positions", "believe", "potential" and similar words, including negatives thereof, or other similar expressions concerning matters that are not historical facts.

-Additional information regarding risks and uncertainties of the Company's business are contained under the headings "Financial Risk Management" and "Going Concern" in the Company's Management's Discussion & Analysis for the condensed interim consolidated financial statements for the nine months ended September 30, 2024 and the Company's other public filings which are available under the Company's profile on SEDAR+ at www.sedarplus.ca.
+Additional information regarding risks and uncertainties of the Company's business are contained under the heading "Going Concern" in the Company's Management's Discussion & Analysis for the year ended December 31, 2024 and the Company's other public filings which are available under the Company's profile on SEDAR+ at www.sedarplus.ca.
 Although the Company has attempted to identify important factors that could cause actual results to differ materially from those contained in the forward-looking information, there may be other factors that cause results not to be as anticipated, estimated or intended.

 In connection with the forward-looking information contained in this news release, the Company has made certain assumptions.
 Although the Company believes that the assumptions and factors used in preparing, and the expectations contained in, the forward-looking information and statements are reasonable, undue reliance should not be placed on such information and statements, and no assurance or guarantee can be given that such forward-looking information and statements will prove to be accurate, as actual results and future events could differ materially from those anticipated in such information and statements.
 The forward-looking information contained in this news release are made as of the date of this news release, and the Company does not undertake to update any forward-looking information and/or forward-looking statements that are contained or referenced herein, except in accordance with applicable securities laws.
 All subsequent written and oral forward-looking information and statements attributable to the Company or persons acting on its behalf are expressly qualified in their entirety by this notice.